simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :    * `http://www.w3.org/2001/04/xmldsig-more#rsa-sha512`

 `signature.privatekey`
-:   Name of private key file for this IdP, in PEM format.
-The filename is relative to the cert/-directory.
+:   Location of private key data for this IdP, in PEM format.
 :   Note that this option also exists in the IdP-hosted metadata.
 This entry in the SP-remote metadata overrides the option `privatekey` in the IdP-hosted metadata.

 `signature.privatekey_pass`